hasancse91/EventBus-Android-Tutorial/README.md

 }
 ```

 Inside the network callback methods I post an Event to cahnge update the UI (MainActivity).
 Now we have subscribe the event from `MainActivity.java` class.
+Inside the method we can change the Text of `TextView`.

 ```java
 @Subscribe(threadMode = ThreadMode.MAIN)